 There’s a feeling that Kauai is in short supply of mid-range and budget accommodations.
 Demand is high and instead of local authorities encouraging the opening of small family-owned accommodations, I have actually heard they’re clamping down on those who are already in business.
 Perhaps it’s because some do not possess the appropriate permits or perhaps it’s something else.
 I am not 100% sure and things may change by the time you visit.
 My biggest advice is to book your Kauai accommodation as soon as you can.

-Personally, I stayed at a cozy Airbnb in Hanapepe for a few days and splashed out at the Wyndham Ka ‘Eo Kai in Princeville for a few other.
+Personally, I stayed at a cozy Airbnb in Hanapepe for a few days and then splashed out at the Wyndham Ka ‘Eo Kai in Princeville for a few more days.
 The location is near perfect, inside the lush grounds of the Princeville resort area (featured in the awesome film The Descendants) and close to the charming village of Hanalei and its fellow north shore highlights.
 There’s a Foodland supermarket just 5 minutes away from where you’ll also find other shops and restaurants.

 Units are very modern, spacious and feel more like a home rather than a resort.
 There’s a swimming pool, BBQ facilities, tennis courts, daily free activities, and everything you would expect to have at this sort of place.
 I was quite reluctant to book this place since I prefer more local-style accommodations, but it really turned out for the best as the price was reasonable and the experience top-notch.